tczajka/MF/README.md

 * We use a simpler set of axioms and inference rules.
 * De Bruijn index notation for all variables and type variables makes the implementation of core logic even simpler.

-Binders such as "all" and "exist" are defined, and still don't need special syntax.
+Quantifiers such as "all" and "exist" are defined, and still don't need special syntax to be readable.
 They are just function application:
-"all x .
-2 * x = x + x" is just parsed as "all (x .
-2 * x = x + x)", where the term in brackets is a lambda-expression.
+`all x .
+2 * x = x + x` is just parsed as `all (x .
+2 * x = x + x)`, where the term in brackets is a function.

 Some artificial restrictions in HOL Light don't appear in MF:
 * Empty types are allowed.